bjornmeansbear/lectureScripts/ASustainableDesigner.md

 ((Victor Papanek there are some disciplines more dangerous? slide))

 But!
-Eventually, "Sustainable design does not exist" came to signify an alternative way forward; it didn't exist because it was ephemeral! because it reused existing objects in a new way! that it left no trace! suddenly this started to feel like a prompt for new works; new questions!
+"Sustainable design does not exist" came to signify an alternative vector; it didn't exist because it was ephemeral! because it reused existing objects in a new way! that it left no trace! suddenly this felt like a prompt for new works; new questions!
 A useful constraint going forward.

-((Future cone!?))

-((Instead of problem solving, why not problem finding))
+((Future cone!?)) ((Instead of problem solving, why not problem finding))

 ## Back to the Work